2600hz/kazoo/doc/announcements.md

 #### Voicemail Messages

-All new voicemail messages will be stored in the account MODbs.
-A new system configuration parameter `message_retention_duration` was added to support how many months of voicemail messages should be considered when accessing a voicemail box.
-Additionally, the v2 vmboxes API will no longer return the messages array and the manipulation in the messages array on the v1 vmboxes API is strongly discuraged.
-The existing messages API should be used to manage messages in a voicemail box.
+Starting with Kazoo 4.0 all new voicemail messages goes into modb.
+All Kazoo Administrators need to migrate their voicemail messages from Kazoo versio 3.22 to MODB.
+There is maintenance command for this transition.
 For more information about this change please see documentation for the new kazoo_voicemail core application and crossbar voicemail documentation.

 #### Removing socket.io support from Websockets